 - Woodstock gloves were a superior kind of soft leather made from lambs.
 Besides being available in white, they also came in many colors.
 Additionally, these gloves could be washed and were primarily manufactured in Oxfordshire.

-Besides the leather gloves listed above, there were numerous gloves made from fabric or materials that included thread, cotton, silk, worsted weight, and knit materials.
+Besides the leather gloves, there were numerous types of gloves of the 1800s made from fabric or materials that included thread, cotton, silk, worsted weight, and knit materials.

 - Thread gloves were sometimes made from unbleached yarn but were usually made from linen or cotton.
 Linen gloves were the gloves “properly known … by the name of thread gloves,” but people regularly tried to pass off cotton thread for linen thread.
 One advantage to these gloves was they washed up nicely and were remarkably cool in summer.